liammcluckie/Low-Tide-Surf-Club/README.md

     - The only other website used for imagery, the images displayed on the about/our story page were collected from here.

 3. [Web Designer Depot](https://www.webdesignerdepot.com/2012/10/creating-a-modal-window-with-html5-and-css3/)
-    - I used this example on how to create a pop-up modal window only using HTML and CSS to design my own to use for my project.
+    - I used this example on how to create a pop-up modal window only using HTML and CSS to design my own to use for this project.
 The changes that I made to the original example are;
     Adding it into my navigation bar as a clickable link, adding a form section into the modal window itself, and changing the styling to fit the aesthetics of my website.

 4. [Stack Overflow](https://stackoverflow.com/)